NorESSI/test-environment-nrec/stratum1-setup/README.md

 git clone https://github.com/NorESSI/test-environment-nrec.git
 ```

-Fill in username and password in keystone_rc.sh
+Fill in username and password in keystone_rc.sh and then source it

 ```console
 source keystone_rc.sh